 Rethink how long you actually need to see each place on your wish list.
 No, it’s not going to be an in-depth experience everywhere you go but you will get a nice overview of a number of places to help you decide which ones you really want to return to someday.

+After all, not everyone needs a week to see the Pyramids, I did it in an afternoon and it was magnificent.
 My advice?
-First decide how much time you can take, anywhere from 2 weeks to 2 months will do, then start planning!
+First, decide how much time you can take, anywhere from 2 weeks to 2 months will do, then make the most of it!

 Step 1 – The Flights

-If you’re paying for a ticket, you are usually going to be better off using a service like Airtreks versus one of the major alliances.
+If you’re paying for a ticket, you are usually going to be better off using a service like Airtreks or BootsnAll versus one of the major alliances.
 This is especially true if time is short as they can get you more direct routings through the use of many more airlines.

 Here are a few tips for you “Up in the Air” business travelers out there with miles & points to burn: